 We may rely on third parties to perform many essential services for any products that we commercialize, including services related to warehousing and inventory control, distribution, government price reporting, customer service, accounts receivable management, cash collection, and pharmacovigilance and adverse event reporting.
-If these third parties fail to perform as expected or to comply with legal and regulatory requirements, our ability to commercialize our product candidates will be significantly impacted and we may be subject to regulatory sanctions.
+If these third parties fail to perform as expected or to comply with legal and regulatory requirements, our ability to commercialize our products will be significantly impacted and we may be subject to regulatory sanctions.

-We may retain third-party service providers to perform a variety of functions related to the sale and distribution of our product candidates, key aspects of which will be out of our direct control.
-These service providers may provide key services related to warehousing and inventory control, distribution, customer service, accounts receivable management, and cash collection.
+In the event our strategic process does not result in any type of transaction, and subject to our ability to raise sufficient capital to fund operations, we may seek a commercial partner and/or directly commercialize ORLYNVAHTM in the United States with a targeted sales force in the community setting.
+Outside of the United States, we continue to evaluate the options to maximize the value of our sulopenem program.
+We may retain third-party service providers to perform a variety of functions related to the sale and distribution, customer service, accounts receivable management, and cash collection.
 If we retain a service provider, we would substantially rely on it as well as other third-party providers that perform services for us, including entrusting our inventories of products to their care and handling.
 If these third-party service providers fail to comply with applicable laws and regulations, fail to meet expected deadlines, or otherwise do not carry out their contractual duties to us, or encounter physical or natural damage at their facilities, our ability to deliver product to meet commercial demand would be significantly impaired and we may be subject to regulatory enforcement action.
-In addition, we may engage third parties to perform various other services for us relating to pharmacovigilance and adverse event reporting, safety database management, fulfillment of requests for medical information regarding our product candidates and related services.
+In addition, we may engage third parties to perform various other services for us related services.
 If the quality or accuracy of the data maintained by these service providers is insufficient, or these third parties otherwise fail to comply with regulatory requirements, we could be subject to regulatory sanctions.
 Additionally, we may contract with a third party to calculate and report pricing information mandated by various government programs.
-If a third party fails to timely report or adjust prices as required, or errors in calculating government pricing information from transactional data in our financial records, it could impact our discount and rebate liability, and potentially subject us to regulatory sanctions or False Claims Act lawsuits
+If a third party fails to timely report or adjust prices as required, or errors in regulatory sanctions or False Claims Act lawsuits.

 We rely on third parties to conduct our preclinical studies and our clinical trials.
-If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may be unable to obtain regulatory approval for or commercialize any of our product candidates.
+If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may be unable to obtain regulatory approval for our product candidates or commercialize any of our products or product candidates.
 If they do not perform satisfactorily, our business may be materially harmed.